jaalto/project--shell-script-performance-and-portability/README.md

-In Linux like systems, from a performance point of view, for serious shell scripting, Bash is the sensible choice for efficient data manipulation in memory with arrays and strings with an extended set of parameter expansions, regular expressions, including extracting regex matches and utilizing fast
+In Linux like systems, from a performance point of view, for serious shell scripting, Bash is the sensible choice for efficient data manipulation in memory with arrays, associattive arrays aka hashes, and strings with an extended set of parameter expansions, regular expressions, including extracting regex matches and utilizing fast